swar8080/obsidian-plugin-update-tracker/README.md

 }
 ```

-Response, which contains info on the 10 latest versions of the plugin that are greater than the version requested:
+Example Response, which contains info on the 10 latest versions of the plugin that are greater than the version requested:
 ```
 [
     {